joebew42/joebew42.github.io/_posts/2020-07-26-learning-with-tests-part-one.markdown

 }

 ```
-_a pseudo code of a test like that_
+_a pseudo-code of a test like that_

 From this moment, the goal is to make this test pass.